0xhsn/smol/README.md

 ## TODO
 - [x] Use rocksdb
-- [ ] Port to rust if python isn't fast enough
+- [ ] Port to rust?
+- [ ] Dockerize
-- [ ] Make fancy frontend in next + shadcn UI
+- [ ] Integrate ElasticSearch
+  - [ ] Good use case for log aggregation and monitoring?: can be used to store logs from multiple services or applications.
+Handle large amounts of small files (logs) where they need to be ingested, stored, and queried later.